WPChill/imageseo-wordpress/readme.txt

 To help us translate Image SEO in your language, contact us

 == Changelog ==

+= 1.2.2 (02-08-2020) =
+- Improved: Loading social media images in post list
+- Update of the Image SEO PHP library

 = 1.2.1 (02-04-2020) =
 - Update of the Image SEO PHP library